GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/models/current-chat-user-properties.md

 ### `devices`

-A list of devices associcated with the user.
+A list of devices associated with the user.

 ``` swift
 public let devices: [Device]